IBM-Bluemix-Docs/mobilepush/push_step_1.md

 To set up FCM and obtain your credentials, complete the steps:

 1. Visit the [Firebase Console](https://console.firebase.google.com/?pli=1){: external}.
 A Google user account is required.
-1. Select **Add project**.
+1. Click **Create a project**.
+If you are already having a project, then click **Add Project**.
-1. In the Create a project window, provide a project name, choose a country/region and click **Create project**.
+1. In the **Create a project** window, provide a project name and accept the terms and click **Continue**.
+1. *Optional*: Enable or disable Google Analytics for this project by selecting the toggle switch and click **Continue**.
+1. If Google Analytics is enabled, then in the **Configure Google Analytics** window, choose the **Analytics location** and accept the terms.
+Click **Create Project**.
+1. Click **Continue** when the new project is ready.
-1. In the navigation pane, select **Settings** > **Project settings**.
+1. In the navigation pane, select the settings icon next to the *Project Overview* and select **Settings** > **Project settings**.
-1. Choose the Cloud Messaging tab to obtain your project credentials - **Server Key** and a **Sender ID**.
+1. Choose the Cloud Messaging tab to obtain your project credentials - **Server Key** and **Sender ID**.
 Note that the Server key listed in FCM is the same as Server API Key.

    ![Obtaining credentials for FCM](images/FCM_settings_2.jpg "Settings page with the Cloud messaging tab-selected showing project credentials")

 You would also need to generate the `google-services.json` file.
 Complete the following steps:

-1. In the Firebase console Project overview section, click the **Add android app** icon.
+1. In the Firebase console Project overview section, under *Get started by adding Firebase to your app* section click the **Android** icon.

    ![Firebase Project overview](images/FCM_settings_6.jpg "Firebase Project overview consoles open")

-1. In Add Firebase to your Android app window, first add **com.ibm.mobilefirstplatform.clientsdk.android.push** as the Package Name.
+1. In *Add Firebase to your Android app* window, first add **com.ibm.mobilefirstplatform.clientsdk.android.push** as the Package Name.
 The App nickname field is optional.
-Click **REGISTER APP**.
+Click **Register APP**.

    ![Adding Firebase to your Android window](images/FCM_1.jpg "Add Firebase to your Android app screen on the Enter app details tab with the package and app name fields")

 1. Now, include the package name of your application, by entering the package name in Add Firebase to your Android app window.
 The App nickname field is optional.
-Click **REGISTER APP**.
+Click **Register APP**.
 See the following example:

    ![Adding the package name of your application](images/FCM_settings_4.jpg "Add Firebase to your Android app screen on the Register app tab with the package and app name fields")

+If you don't have any apps to start with, download the Android sample app [here](https://github.com/ibm-bluemix-mobile-services/bms-samples-android-hellopush/).
+{: note}

 1. The `google-services.json` file is generated.

-Once you have obtained your FCM credentials and have generated the `google-services.json` file, the next step is to [Create a service instance](/docs/services/mobilepush?topic=mobile-pushnotification-push_step_2).
+Once you have obtained your FCM credentials and have generated the `google-services.json` file, the next step is to [Configure a service instance](/docs/services/mobilepush?topic=mobile-pushnotification-push_step_2).

 Google has deprecated GCM and has integrated Cloud Messaging with Firebase.
 You must migrate your GCM client apps on Android to FCM.
 {: note}